hongjinn/myproject-django-mod_wsgi-apache/README.md

 # Gather Django files

 * Open another bash terminal so you have two open.
-One for your local computer and another for the EC2
+One for your local machine and another for the EC2

-* Let's say you want your local development folder to be on your Desktop
+* Let's say you want your local development folder to be on your Desktop.
+The process will be this: develop on your local computer (ie add a "Contact Me" page) then push changes to your EC2 to see live on the web
   * Go to your Desktop and create a new folder, you can call this anything you want.
-For example you could call it "exampledotcom" by doing ```mkdir '/mnt/c/Users/Hongjinn Park/Desktop/exampledotcom'```
+For instance "exampledotcom" by doing ```mkdir '/mnt/c/Users/Hongjinn Park/Desktop/exampledotcom'```
   * Navigate into the new folder you just created with ```cd !$```
-  * Get the files for your new site by doing ```git clone git@github.com:hongjinn/myproject.git```
+  * Get the files needed for your hello world template site by doing ```git clone git@github.com:hongjinn/myproject.git```

 * Now we have the template for your new site.
 But we have to do a few adjustments
   * Edit the "settings.py" file with ```nano myproject/myapp/myapp/settings.py```